-But even a man buying off the rack can outfit himself reasonably well if he shops for specific visual elements and clothing styles, rather than trusting to the items a store manager has labeled as “short” or “wide” or any other number of largely-meaningless categories.
+But even a man buying off-the-rack can outfit himself reasonably well if he shops for specific visual elements and clothing styles, rather than trusting to the items a store manager has labeled as “short” or “wide” or any other number of largely meaningless categories.

-Good Looks for Short Men
+1. Good Looks For Short Men

 Any man's clothing should ideally draw the viewer's attention up toward the face, and a shorter man particularly wants that journey to be smooth and unbroken, giving the impression of height without striving to add it.